Welcome to Trempealeau

 Brown’s Marsh Canoe Area: More of a lake paddle and a way to experience Brown’s Marsh.
 Access at Lytle's Road.

-Lake Onalaska Trail: Technically the last miles on the Black River.
+Lake Onalaska Trail: Technically the last few miles on the Black River.
 Been on my to-do list for a while… Lytle's Road to Fred Funk Landing is 4 miles, while Lytle's to Mosey Landing is 8 miles.

 Reno Bottoms Trail: 3-14 miles.
 Put in on the Minnesota side and float down a long slough.
 Many intermediate take-out options.
-Access at Reno/Hwy 26 & New Albin.
+Access at Reno/Hwy 26 and New Albin.
 Some of the launches can be under water during high depths.

 Ambro Slough: 8 miles.
 Very similar configuration to Wyalusing.
 You can paddle up the slough then downstream on the main channel if you wish.
 The upstream slough by Harper’s Ferry also looks interesting.
-Access at North Ambro Road.
+Access is at North Ambro Road.
 8.2 miles if you do a full loop on the main channel.

 Yellow River to McGregor: ~4 miles.
 A scenic stretch featuring impressive river bluffs and a large arched bridge.